solgenomics/breedbase_dockerfile/README.md

     This will deploy 2 containers, `breedbase_web` and `breedbase_db`, combined in a single service named `breedbase` The deployment will set the container environment MODE to DEVELOPMENT, which will run the web server using Catalyst instead of Starman.
 In this configuration, the server will restart when any changes are detected in the config file or sgn perl libraries.

-    Docker has a [wealth of command-line options](https://docs.docker.com/engine/reference/commandline/docker/) for working with your new containers.
-Some commonly used commands include:
-    `docker ps -a` Will list all running containers and their details.
-    `docker-compose start breedbase` Will start both containers (web and db) if they have been stopped.
-    `docker exec -it breedbase_web bash` Will open a new bash terminal within the web container.
-    `docker logs breedbase_web` Will let you access webserver error output from your host.
-    `docker-compose stop breedbase` Will stop both containers (web and db), but will not remove them.
-    `docker-compose down`   Will remove both containers, but only if run within the breedbase_dockerfile directory.

 ## Access and Configure